Rubidex/rubivault-bugs/README.md

 # The bug hunting is closed.
-# Any finding related to this campaing please write it to bugs@rubidex.ai
+# Any finding related to this campaingn please write it to bugs@rubidex.ai

 # 🐛 RubiVault — Issue Tracker